deild/mac-bootstrap/README.md

 > Forked & Inspired by from [joshukraine's mac-bootstrap]

-Bootstrap is a script to provision a new machine running a fresh install of macOS ([Catalina 10.15]).
+Bootstrap is a script to provision a new machine running a fresh install of ([macOS Big Sur]).

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

 The [bootstrap] script is very specific to the Mac platform.
 Version 1.x has been successfully tested on the following versions of macOS:

+- Big Sur (11.0)
 - Catalina (10.15)
-- Mojave (10.14)
-- High Sierra (10.13)

 Older versions may work but are not tested regularly.
 Bug reports into a new [GitHub Issue] for older versions are welcome.